4knahs/webcrawler/README.md

 For further optimizations one could profile the observed workload and task execution time and potentially batch tasks to reduce inter-process communication and the queue lock acquisition time.
+For a system with reduced synchronization it would be better to implement bloom filters to detect already visited pages.

 ## Compatibility and dependencies